 Open Looker in your browser using your Looker URL.
-For example:

 Enter the connection information for the following fields:

-- Name: Identify the connection to your Vertica database.
+- Name: Name of the Vertica connection.

-Host:Port: Vertica server name or IP address and port.
+Remote Host:Port: Vertica server name or IP address and port.
 The default port is 5433.

 - Database: Your Vertica database name.